Jadranko2310/BE_Automation_Example/README.md

 3. Install project dependencies using Maven.

 4. Run the tests (The tests can be run from the editor, and from command line by: navigating to project folder, running command: mvn clean test.)
+   If we want to run just functional tests, we can run the command: mvn clean test -Dfile=Functional.xml If we want to run just negative tests, we can run the command: mvn clean test -Dfile=Negative.xml If we are executing the tests where some properties are set as Maven property, we need to define and properties as well:
+      {standard Maven command alrady explained} -Dusername={your_username} -Dpassword={your_password}

 ## Features